emilwidlund/ASCII/README.md

 # ASCII

 An ASCII effect for THREE.js - which runs as a fragment shader on the GPU.
+Inspired by https://github.com/darkroomengineering/aniso.

 ### Supported Props